jjamoull/GeoHealth/docs/CONTRIBUTOR.md

 ### 2.2 Branch name policy
 To name the branch correctly, here is the template you must follow for each type of contribution :

-For features (new functionnality) : feature/name-of-the-feature
+For features (new functionality) :

+`feature/name-of-the-feature`

+example :

+`feature/authentification`

 For bugfix :

-bugfix/name-of-the-fixed-problem
+`bugfix/name-of-the-fixed-problem`

+example :

+`bugfix/null-pointer-exception-fixed`

 For documents :

-doc/part-of-documentation-updated
+`doc/part-of-documentation-updated`

+example :

+`doc/issue-part-updated`

 In general, make sure you have only lower case and Hyphens-separeted word, use only one hyphen and do not put it at the end of the name.
 Use only alphanumeric character and try to make as descriptive and concive name as possible.

 ### 2.3 Where does a branch shoud be placed
-You should clone "main" and so, the branch is
+After cloning the repository, the new branch is created from "main" and can evolve independently.
 ### 2.4 When a branch can be merged
 You want your branch to be merged but you don’t know what the necessary steps are.
 Here is the checklist: